On voting

 So why the hell do I vote?

-By a back-of-the-envelope estimate, future me will waste about ten hours of my life voting in federal elections.
+By a back-of-the-envelope estimate, future me will waste about ten hours voting in federal elections.
 Ten hours for something I’m pretty sure is useless.
 This is deeply unsettling, so naturally, I sat down and spent far more than ten hours proving whether those ten hours were, in fact, going to be wasted.

 The calculation